YazanZebak/K8S-GKE-CloudProject/README.md

 ## Results

-- Access the Online Boutique via the frontend load balancer IP.
+- Access the Online Boutique via the frontend load balancer IP (Step 1: Deploying the original application in GKE).
-- View logs and monitor the load generator on the VM.
+- Test the load generator locally using Docker (Step 3: Deploying the load generator on a local machine).
-- test the load generator locally using Docker.
+- View logs and monitor the load generator on the VM (Step 4: Deploying automatically the load generator in Google Cloud).